Bicycling

 Getting Around

-The bicycle entrance to Zion National Park is in Springdale next to the Zion Outfitter and the Zion Brew Pub.
-You’ll cross a small bridge with the Zion National Park River/Pedestrian Entrance fee station.
-The path will lead into the parking lot of the Zion Canyon Visitor Center.
+The bicycle entrance to Zion National Park is in Springdale, next to the Zion Outfitter and the Zion Brew Pub.
+Here, you will cross a small bridge to the Pedestrian Entrance fee station.
+This path connects to the Pa'rus Trail.
 Please walk your bike through the Visitor Center Plaza.

 The bike repair stations in Zion National Park are located at Canyon Junction (shuttle stop #3) and The Grotto (shuttle stop #6).
 The repair stations are free and include an air pump, a screwdriver, wrenches, and a hands-free bike mount.